kartonfarkas/api_docs/source/suite/emails/get_responses_result.rst

 Querying Responses Result
 =========================

-Lists the contact IDs for an email state.
+Lists the contact IDs for those who reacted to email(s).

 .. note::